Volume 14, Issue 10 – April 2011

 - DFI used social networks, including Twitter, to reach a broad audience with important financial tips and resources.

 Many organizations across the state participated in California Financial Literacy Month.
-If you would like to highlight your organization’s part in the 2011 CAFLM, please share your activities with us by filling out this online survey.
+If you would like to highlight your organization’s part in the 2011 CAFLM, please share your activities with us by filling out an online survey.

 SCO Announces Updated Securities Summary (SS-1) form and New Notice to Holders